ltw-webdev-shared/curriculum/performance-testing.md

   - title: "Test everybody’s website"
     before: |
-      With everybody working together your website will be accessibility tested in lots of different situations.
+      With everybody working together your website will be performance tested in lots of different situations.

-      **You’ll be assigned a specific accessibility test—it will be your job to test everybody’s website using the tool you’re assigned.**
+      **You’ll be assigned a specific performance test—it will be your job to test everybody’s website using the tool you’re assigned.**

       *Some tools are a lot of work to test.
 In those cases the same tool will be distributed to multiple students and the class list will be broken into smaller chunks.*